 About The 1 Day Course

-This classroom based appreciation course is EUSR accredited (Category 1) and introduces the delegate to the reasons to why excavations should be supported, current legislation surrounding excavations, and types of proprietary shoring equipment.
+This classroom based appreciation course introduces the delegate to the reasons to why excavations should be supported, current legislation surrounding excavations, and types of proprietary shoring equipment.
 This course is usually delivered in our dedicated training facility in Worksop but we can come to you, anywhere in the UK.

 By the end of the course you will know and understand:

 - Health & Safety at Work Act 1974 (HSWA)

 - The Construction (Design and Management) Regulations 2015 (CDM 2015)

 - The Provision and use of Work Equipment Regulations 1992 (now 1998 + ACOPL22)

 - Lifting Operations & Lifting Equipment Regulations (LOLER) 1998 + ACOPL113

 - Control of Substances Hazardous to Health (COSHH) Regulations 1994

 - The Personal Protective Equipment at Work Regulations 1992